repairs of all kind

 I have a passion for fixing.
 Understanding how things works and attempting to repair anything that’s broken is just part of who I am.
 It turned out to be a pretty useful skill, and I like to think I’ve rescued quite a few items from being thrown away !

 Originally from Belgium, I studied electro-mechanical engineering, which probably explains my knack for understanding mechanisms.
-It’s been almost a decade since I immigrated to Canada and moved in Squamish.
+It’s been more than a decade since I immigrated to Canada and moved in Squamish.

-I’ve always disliked buying new things.
+I’ve always disliked buying new things (ask my mom !).
 I’ve never really felt the need to, since most of what I need already exists, and conveniently, there’s usually someone nearby looking to get rid of it.